Need to know

 While prams sold in Australia need to meet mandatory safety standards, CHOICE experts test to a newer, voluntary safety standard that goes above and beyond mandatory requirements.

-Although we're pleased to see many manufacturers now test to this standard, unfortunately it's not compulsory and our results show that many prams still pose significant safety risks.
+Although we're pleased to see many manufacturers now test to this standard too, unfortunately it's not compulsory and our results show that many prams still pose significant safety risks.

-"While the CHOICE labs have seen an overall improvement in pram safety, there are still many models on sale which have serious fall, head entrapment and strangulation risks," says Kim Gilmour, one of our resident pram experts.
+"While the CHOICE labs have seen an overall improvement in pram safety, there are still many models on sale which have serious fall, head entrapment, strangulation and other risks," says CHOICE babies and kids expert Kim Gilmour.

 And in case you thought you could avoid safety issues simply by buying a high-end model, think again – we've seen safety failures even in expensive, well-known brands.